-The except clause may specify a variable after the exception name (or list).
+The except clause may specify a variable after the exception name (or tuple).
 The variable is bound to an exception instance with the arguments stored in instance.args.
-For convenience, the exception instance defines getitem and str so the arguments can be accessed or printed directly without having to reference .args.
+For convenience, the exception instance defines str() so the arguments can be printed directly without having to reference .args.